nicodoukas/sopra-fs25-group-34-client/README.md

 You can now clone the repository.
 After cloning it locally on your own machine, the following steps can be taken to build the application:

 1. Inside the repository folder there is a bash script _setup.sh_ that will install everything you need, according to the system you are using.
-Run the following command and follow the instructions
+Run the following command and follow the instructions.
    ```shell
    source setup.sh
    ```